chiarapfeiffer/git-assignment/README.md

 ```
 Rscript src/make-plot.R
 ```
-The raw data and a description of the data can be found in `data` and the results and intermediate 'clean' data are in `out`.
+The raw data, a description of the data and intermediate 'clean' data can be found in `data`.
+The results of the analysis are in `out`.